Caching in Wireless Networks: Introduction

 \subsection{Related Work}

 Several aspects of caching in wireless networks have been investigated in prior work.
 In the computer science literature, the wireless network is usually modeled as a graph induced by the geometry of the node placement.
-This is tantamount to making a protocol model assumption (as proposed in \cite{gup}) about the communication scheme used, and, by definition, such an approach assumes separation of source and channel coding.
+This is tantamount to making a protocol model assumption (as proposed in \cite{gup}) about the communication scheme used.
+By definition, such an approach assumes separation of source and channel coding.
 The quantity of interest involves the distance from each node to the closest cache that holds the requested message.
 The problem of optimal cache location for multicasting from a single source has been investigated in \cite{nug, bha}.
 Optimal caching densities under uniform random demand have been considered in \cite{jin, ko}.
 Several cache replacement strategies are proposed, for example, in \cite{yin}.

 To the best of our knowledge, caching has not been directly considered in the information theory literature.
 However, the more general problem of transmitting correlated sources over a network has been studied.
+Caching is a special case of this problem, in which sources are either independent or identical.
 While for a single point-to-point channel separation of source and channel coding was shown to be optimal by Shannon \cite{sha}, the work by Cover, El Gamal, and Salehi \cite{cov} established that separation is strictly suboptimal for the transmission of correlated sources over a multiple access channel.
 Hence, even for simple networks, source and channel coding have to be considered jointly.
 We note that for some special cases separate source and channel coding is optimal, for example for transmitting arbitrarily correlated sources over a network consisting of independent point-to-point links \cite{han, bar, tia}.
 The general problem of joint source-channel coding for noisy networks is unsolved.

-Finally, it is worth mentioning the problem of transmitting unicast traffic over a wireless network, which is a special case of the caching problem with each destination having only a single cache.
+Finally, it is worth mentioning the problem of transmitting unicast traffic over a wireless network, which is a special case of the caching problem with each message being available at only a single cache.
 This problem has been widely studied.
-Approximate characterizations of the unicast capacity region of large wireless networks (also known as scaling laws) were derived, for example, in \cite{gup,xie,jov,lev,xue,xie2,fra,gup2,ozg,nie,nie2,fra2}.
+Approximate characterizations of the unicast capacity region of large wireless networks (also known as scaling laws) were derived, for example, in \cite{gup,xie,jov,lev,xue,xie2,fra,gup2,ozg,nie,fra2,nie2}.